 - ¼ cup Olive Oil

 - 1 teaspoon dried oregano

 - Pour all hummus ingredients into a food processor and pulse until well-combined.

-- This hummus should be a bit runnier than others because of the added water.
-This texture will help it spread over the tofu in the next step.
+- This hummus should be a bit thinner than others because of the added water.
+This texture will help it spread over the tofu.

 I like to serve this dish beginning with bed of spinach, followed by brown rice topped with the crusted tofu (and the remnants of the baked hummus).
 The combination of colors and flavors is divine and the aroma of the rosemary and other spices is not so bad either!